 And The Other Winners Are…

 The second place winner was Virginia Duan founder of Mandarin Mama.
 She won $1500 and will be launching BrAzn AZN, the only intimate retreat for Asian, Pacific Islander, & Desi Americans (APIDAs) creatives and influencers.
-She wants to create a safe space for other APIDA creatives to meet, connect, and explore what it means to be an APIDA influencer.
+She wants to create a safe space for other APIDA creatives.
+The purpose of the event is to meet, connect, and explore what it means to be an APIDA influencer.
 You can purchase tickets for this premier event being held the weekend of 9/25-9/27/2020 in the San Francisco Bay Area.

 First Place winner went to Caroline Jefferson, founder of Parents of An Angel, a comforting community for grieving parents.
 She will be using the $2500 she won to open an online boutique for grieving moms and dads.
-The Parents of an Angel Boutique will be a safe place for my community to shop for books, journals, memorial jewelry and keepsakes, wellness products, greeting cards, and more.
+The Parents of an Angel Boutique will be a safe place for her community to shop.
+She sells books, journals, memorial jewelry and keepsakes, wellness products, greeting cards, and more.

-You can find out more Comcast Business Pitch Competition and the Courage to Earn More Retreat in the following article at Comcast.
+If you want to find out more Comcast Business Pitch Competition and the Courage to Earn More Retreat, read the following article at Comcast.

 Elisha Beach is a stay-at-home mom to four kids and four step-kids…Yes, you read that right—eight kids.
 She is a wife, home cook, taxi driver, herder of children, terrible housekeeper, selfcare advocate and founder of The Mom Forum.